Posts

 Patience

-My former boss has told me more than once that I have the thickest skin of any guy he’s ever worked with.
-Truth is, I don’t.
-Insults hurt just as much as they do for anyone else.
-What I have is patience.
-Even then, I still lose it from time to time.
-I don’t have the patience to wait.
-The worst part?
-Sometimes, the only people who see my impatience are the ones I love most.
-It’s crazy how we show our worst sides to the people who give us the most security.
-We assume they’ll understand, forgive, and move on—so all hell can break loose, right?
-Not right.
-This Christmas, I’ll be on the road, away from the people I care about most.
-And I’ll spend the day practicing patience, surrounded by men who, like me, are somewhere they don’t want to be.
-They want to be home with their families, in familiar places, with friends.
-Instead, they are here, frustrated, impatient, waiting.
-Just like I am.
-Life on the Road Teaches Patience: People expect me to be home.
-Patience.
-Coworkers don’t get along...
+The Virtue of Patience My former boss used to tell me I had the thickest skin of any man he’d ever worked with.
+The truth?
+I don’t.
+Insults sting just as much as they do for anyone else.
+What I do have is patience—at least most of the time.
+Even then, I lose it more often than I’d like to admit.
+And the worst part is this: the people who see my impatience the most are usually the people I love.
+It’s strange how we reserve our roughest edges for the ones who give us the most security.
+We assume they’ll understand, forgive, and keep loving us—so we let ourselves unravel.
+But that’s not the way it should be.
+This Christmas, I’ll be on the road instead of home.
+I’ll spend the day practicing patience among men who, like me, are somewhere they don’t want to be.
+Men who want to be home with their families, in familiar places, with the people who matter.
+Instead, we’re here—waiting, frustrated, feeling the weight of distance.
+Patience becomes a survival skill.
+Life on the Road Teaches Pati...